Missarachnid/puplanta3/README.md

 *  Redux
 *  Auth and DB in Firebase
 *  Hosted on AWS
+####  This iteration will add
+*  PWA with Workbox
+*  Testing with Jest

 ###  Improvements I will make
 *  Cache assets for offline usablity(PWA)
 *  Set up testing
-*  User Docker
+*  Fixing Google Maps issues
-*  Possible image lazy loading
+*  Lazy image loading
+*  Update UI
+*  Fixing voting issues, and other small issues

 ###  Tutorials and Examples that helped me complete this project
 * Felix Heck's answer on [hansnode.com](https://hashnode.com/post/google-maps-api-onclick-on-marker-close-infowindow-of-other-markers-ciou68dw708x33353les71nyi)